abhayraihal/self-driving-car/README.md

-Here's a documentation format for your self-driving car project with catchy emojis to make it visually engaging:

----

 # 🚗 Self-Driving Car Project 🚗

 Explore a unique self-driving car simulation powered by a neural network model using a genetic algorithm.
 This project showcases autonomous driving on busy roads, with everything built from scratch in HTML, CSS, and JavaScript!